JavaGT/wearetheuniversity.org/source/pages/university-history.md

 >
 > **Jack (2023, p.41)**

+> Kassim-Lakha notes (in Hoyt and Hollister 2014: 1695): ‘Universities have an obligation to share their intellectual material resources with their immediate community and not simply to co-exist with them’.
+This role is recognized in the New Zealand Education Act of 1989 (Ministry of Education 1989: 160), which sets out that universities and other tertiary education interests will operate in ‘the national interest’.
+The sharing of intellectual resources involves the dissemination of research beyond universities, but is also tied to the very nature of the institutions and the learning experienced within them.
+As Christopherson, Gertler and Gray (2014: 214) note, the collective and civic role of universities ‘is manifested in diverse scholarly research agendas.
+But this civic role is also enacted because universities are the place where young people from diverse backgrounds come together to learn from and about one another and craft routes to new social and political values and identities’.
+If these are the moral purposes of tertiary education and the modes of operation of universities, then it is crucial that there is equality of access to the social and material goods produced within universities.
+Equality of access is closely linked to the second moral principle advanced by Wright – democracy in the form of self-determination.
+If we agree that universities are sites where new social and political values are created, where social and political critiques are developed and where new knowledge is produced, then we will be concerned to ensure there is autonomy (for institutions) and freedom (for scholars and students).
+Academic freedom is recognized in the New Zealand Education Act of 1989 (Ministry of Education 1989: 161), which sets out the freedom of academics to ‘question and test received wisdom’, to ‘state controversial or unpopular opinions’ and to regulate what is taught and how achievement is to be assessed.
+What is refected here is that the development of sound critiques of ‘received wisdom’ can only come if scholars are separated from the political, social and economic elite of the day.
+Autonomy and academic freedom are not just crucial for academic staff; they are important for students as, ironically, while they are learning the rules and regulations of a discipline and are being prepared for a productive life in their society, they are also learning resistance.
+It is the fourth ‘R’, so to speak, the one that universities don’t like to address, and it makes an unruly subject (Edelman Boren 2001: 7).
+>
+> Sandra Grey (2017, p.
+277)

 ## 1990
 > Lincoln University (near Christchurch in the South Island) was established, although like Massey University, it has a long history.
 A School of Agriculture was set up in Lincoln in 1878 and in 1896, as the renamed Canterbury Agricultural College, was given the right to award degrees through the University of New Zealand.
 Renamed Lincoln College in 1961, Lincoln became a constituent college of the University of Canterbury until it subsequently became a full and self-governing university.
 >
 > [Universities New Zealand](https://www.universitiesnz.ac.nz/about-university-sector/brief-history)

+> From the 1990s there has been an increase in line management within institutions and a ‘drift upwards’ in decision making from faculty to professional administrators (Gumport 2001 in Stewart 2010: 57).
+The ‘professionals’ interested in education are being dethroned in favour of ‘managers’ interested in ‘balanced books’ and ‘KPIs’(Karran 2007; Jones et al. 2012), though in New Zealand these are labelled educational performance indicators (EPIs) to make them appear more palatable.
+This is about reregulation, with tools such as performance development plans, staff satisfaction surveys, and research portfolios, creating a culture of performativity where the performance is measured against external benchmarks (Jesson 2012: 6).
+>
+> Sandra Grey (2017, p.
+281)

 # 1990-2000